Treatment Summary

 Last updated 2010 - prior to release of many contemporary therapies (Xiaflex, 2nd generation traction [e.g. RestoreX])

 Notes - Specific guideline statements were not issued for Peyronie's Disease.
-Below are our summaries from the 2010 J Sex Med Publication titled, "Summary of the Recommendations on Sexual Dysfunctions in Men."
+Below are our summaries from the 2010 Journal of Sexual Medicine Publication titled, "Summary of the Recommendations on Sexual Dysfunctions in Men."

 Evaluation